The One Page Account Plan Template

 The One Page Account Plan is divided into 4 sections: Business Overview, Annual Account Targets, Revenue Streams, and Action Plan.
 Each section builds on the prior and drills into the fundamental elements that will lead to successful engagement with the client and enhanced new business generation.

-Sign-up below to get your FREE One Page Account Plan Template:
+Download your One Page Account Plan template:

 The first section provides an overview of the client’s business and operations, offering insights and context upon which subsequent strategies and action plans will be developed.
 The Business Overview focusses on 3 core areas of investigation: